phax/peppol-commons/README.md

 # News and noteworthy

+* v10.1.0 - 2025-03-16
+    * Added new submodule `peppol-mls` to support the member review version of Peppol MLS
+    * Removed submodule `peppol-ap-helper` as it is not a top-level project at https://github.com/phax/peppol-ap-helper
 * v10.0.2 - 2025-03-04
     * Updated to Peppol eDEC Code Lists v9.1
     * Updated to Peppol eDEC Code Lists XSD v2.5